hmis-tools/hmis-api-server/CONTRIBUTING.md

 **The important points:**

-* We use tags (e.g. 0.2.0) to represent release builds.
+* We use tags (e.g. `0.2.0`) to represent release builds.
-* We use release branches (e.g. 0.2.1) to make progress on new builds.
+* We use release branches (e.g. `0.2.1`) to make progress on new builds.

 	Tag and release branch names use [Semantic Versioning](http://semver.org/)

-* We use feature branches (e.g. feature-oauth) to develop new functionality or behaviors for the API which will go into a release.
+* We use feature branches (e.g. `feature-oauth`) to develop new functionality or behaviors for the API which will go into a release.

-	Feature branches are of the form "feature-FEATURE_NAME"
+	Feature branches are of the form `feature-FEATURE_NAME`

-* We use hotfix branches (e.g. hotfix-migration) for urgent changes which need to be made outside of a standard release cycle.
+* We use hotfix branches (e.g. `hotfix-migration`) for urgent changes which need to be made outside of a standard release cycle.

-	Hotfix branches are of the form "hotfix-HOTFIX_NAME"
+	Hotfix branches are of the form `hotfix-HOTFIX_NAME`

 To make a feature contribution, fork repository and create a new feature branch from the latest release branch.
 Once you feel the code is ready for integration, issue a [pull request](https://help.github.com/articles/using-pull-requests/) in which you describe the changes along with [references to any issues you resolved](https://github.com/blog/1506-closing-issues-via-pull-requests).